 Context Propagation

 Context propagation ensures that all enforcement calls, traces, and spans are correctly correlated within a single request or user session.
+Without it, your traces will fragment, preventing you from diagnosing what caused a policy block.

 Why Context Matters

-| Field | Description | Example |
+| Field | Purpose | Example |

 |---|---|---|